Historical Room Guidelines

 Photography is permitted as are phones, laptops, tablets, and similar devices.
 The Archives will make photocopies of materials on behalf of patrons for $0.25 a page, but reserves the right to deny excessive requests for reproductions or reproductions of fragile material.

 Non-circulating materials in the Historical Room may not be removed from the room except by authorized library personnel.

 Adherence to copyright law is the responsibility of the researcher.
-The Bridgewater Public Library Archives bears no responsibility for possible copyright infringement resulting from researchers’ use of Historical Room materials.
+The Bridgewater Public Library Archives and Special Collections bears no responsibility for possible copyright infringement resulting from researchers’ use of Historical Room materials.